 where β is the fission rate and γ is the capture rate.
 This equation is known as the Fisher equation in mathematics, or as the F-KPP equation in theoretical physics (upon the names of people involved in its discovery Fisher, Kolmogorov, Petrovsky, Piscunov).
-Its solution is a symmetric traveling wave that very nicely reproduces the shape of the right plot of Fig. [TRAV], in the under-sampling limit.
+Its solution is a symmetric traveling wave that very nicely reproduces the shape of the right plot of Figure 22, in the under-sampling limit.
 The prediction of such a model is therefore that the bias should behave as L2N l2 where L is the typical dimension of the system, l is the typical mean free path of neutrons before capture, and N is the number of neutrons per generation.
 This explains the 1/N bias discussed in this section.

+4.5.
 Summary

+The absolute value of the under-sampling bias on local tallies is inversely proportional to the number of neutrons per generations: ∆ ϕ∝ 1N

+Tallies seem to be over-estimated close to leaking boundaries (∆ ϕ(x)>0 when x is close to a leaking boundary) while they seem to be under-estimated at the center of the geometry / far from the leaking boundaries (∆ ϕ(x)<0 when x is far from a leaking boundary)

+The under-sampling bias seems to flatten the flux spatial distribution

+Uncertainties on local tallies can only be under-estimated: ∆ σ(ϕ)>0

+For large number of neutrons per cycle:

+apparent statistical errors on tallies under-estimated close to reflecting boundaries.
+Reflecting boundary conditions increase the correlations and the true uncertainties in their vicinity, compared to apparent uncertainties

+more generally, bias on the uncertainties on local tallies depends on cycle-to-cycle correlations

+work on proper statistics for branching gaz: generalized central limit theorems, see work of T. Ueki for instance (T. Ueki 2015, T. Ueki 2016)

+For small number of neutrons per cycle:

+under-sampling bias on the uncertainties on local tallies due to spatial correlations which trigger an extra contribution to cycle-to-cycle correlations

+These biases on the first two moments of the flux probability distribution seem to depend on the positions which itself depends on spatial correlations.
+Spatial correlations seem to be key in the understanding of biases on local tallies

+An interpretative frame has been proposed to explain biases on local tallies.
+It involves a combination of spatial correlations (neutron clustering, see Appendix C) and leakage boundary conditions.